ServiceStack/servicestack.net/MyApp/_posts/2024-07-03_commands-feature.md

 to add value in this area by introducing an appealing option with our new managed **Commands** Feature.

 :::youtube SXPdBHbncPc
-Use Commands to build robust and observable systems with Admin UI
+Use C# Commands to build robust and observable systems with Admin UI
 :::

 ## Code Architecture